GarfieldMa/COMP2123_Selflearning_Report/COMP2123 Self-Learning Report<br:>Prim's Algorithm.md

 }
 ```

- - ① Remember only vertices that haven't been visited before should be checked
+ - ① Remember we should only check unvisited vertices

 ```
 if (visited[g.getIndex(*it)] == false && g.getIndex(*it) != cheapest_vertex_index) {